CatalogueOfLife/coldp/README.md

 To document past versions and changes in data it is recommended to include a dedicated changelog markdown file named `CHANGES.md`.
 See https://keepachangelog.com/en/1.0.0/ for best practices.

+## Raw Source Data
+In many cases it is desirable to also include the raw source data files like PDFs, Excel spreadsheets, database dumps, XML files or any other custom or binary files inside the archive.
+This allows users interested in details not captured by ColDP to access them, but also improves transparency and increases trust.

+ColDP recommends to use a special `raw` folder to hold all the original source files.
+Please always consider the resulting total archive size and consider the inclusion of very large raw files if the total archive size exceeds 1GB.